Siddaramaiah: Political career

 Siddaramaiah's political career began when Nanjunda Swamy, a lawyer in Mysore, spotted him at the district courts as a law graduate.
 He was asked to contest and was elected to the Mysore Taluka.
 He contested on a Bharatiya Lok Dal ticket from Chamundeshwari constituency and entered the 7th Karnataka Legislative Assembly in 1983.
-This was a surprise victory for all and it earned him a name and fame in the Old Mysore region.

 Later he joined the ruling Janata Party and became the first president of the Kannada Surveillance Committee (Kannada Kavalu Samiti), set up to supervise the implementation of Kannada as an official language.
 During the mid-term polls in 1985, Siddaramaiah was re-elected from the same constituency and became Minister for Animal Husbandry and Veterinary Services.
 In Chief Minister Ramakrishna Hegde's government, he handled diverse portfolios such as Sericulture, Animal Husbandry and Transport at different stages.

-He first suffered defeat in the 1989 Assembly elections, beaten by a veteran Congress leader, M. Rajasekara Murthy.
-Later in 1992, he was appointed Secretary General of Janata Dal, which H. D. Deve Gowda had also joined.
-He was elected again in the 1994 State Elections and became the Minister for Finance in the Janata Dal government headed by Deve Gowda.
+He first failed in the 1989 Assembly elections, beaten by a veteran Congress leader, M. Rajasekara Murthy.
+Later in 1992, he was appointed Secretary General of Janata Dal, which H. D. Deve Gowda, also called as HDK had also joined.
+He was elected again in the 1994 State Elections and became the minister for finance in the Janata Dal government headed by Deve Gowda.
 He was made Deputy Chief Minister when J. H. Patel became Chief Minister in 1996.
 He was sacked as Deputy Chief Minister and dropped from the Cabinet on 22 July 1999.
 After the split in the Janata Dal, he joined the Janata Dal (Secular) faction of Deve Gowda and became the president of its state unit.
 However, he lost in the 1999 state elections.
 In 2004, when the Indian National Congress and JD (S) formed a coalition government with Dharam Singh as Chief Minister, he was again appointed Deputy Chief Minister.
-He addressed ahinda samavesha in Hubballi, which had the huge public gathering.
+He addressed ahimsa samavesha in Hubli, which had the huge public gathering.
 He even challenged Reddy brothers in the house when he was the leader of the opposition that he would come to Bellary through padayatra.
 It garnered attention of whole state and eventually Siddaramaiah came to power in 2013.

-Siddaramaiah celebrated his 75th birthday on 3 August 2022 in Davanagere and called it "Siddaramotsava", where more than 20 lakh followers of Siddaramaiah had attended the program.
+Siddaramaiah celebrated his 75th birthday on 3 August 2022 in Davanagere and called it "Siddaramotsav", where more than 2 crore followers of Siddaramaiah had attended the program.